 - Effectiveness (Has the intervention progressed towards achieving its objectives and why?) - Efficiency (Have resources for the intervention been used efficiently?
-Potential for burden reduction?) - Coherence (How well does the intervention work together with other policy elements?)

-- Relevance (Are objectives of intervention still aligned with current needs?) - EU added value (was there an added value compared to national legislation subsidiary analysis?)
+Potential for burden reduction?) - Coherence (How well does the intervention work together with other policy elements?) - Relevance (Are objectives of intervention still aligned with current needs?) - EU added value (was there an added value compared to national legislation subsidiary analysis?)

-Figure 12.
-The intervention logic of the BRGT
+Figure 16 The intervention logic of the BRGT.

 The assessment of coherence is especially relevant for the CrossGov project.
-Internal coherence requires looking at the interplay between different parts of the same intervention, whereas external coherence refers to synergies and tradeoffs with EU/national/regional interventions or policy objectives, such as the UN 2030 Agenda or the EGD.
+Internal coherence addresses the different parts of the same intervention, for instance to what extent the selected instruments may deliver the stated objectives, or whether inputs such as resources for implementation are sufficient.
+External coherence refers to synergies and tradeoffs with other policies, such as EU/national/regional interventions or the UN 2030 Agenda or the EGD.
 The BRGT contains examples for coherence assessment questions that are structured around two dimensions.
-The first type of questions assesses to what extent interventions are coherent with one another (or coherent with overarching objectives), while the second dimension looks into the coordination between actors and agencies.
+The first type of question assesses to what extent interventions are coherent with one another (or coherent with overarching objectives), while the second dimension looks into the coordination between actors and agencies.
 (Tool #47).